bernie-skipole/indipydriver/docs/source/usage/ipyserver.rst

 IPyServer
 =========

-This server class is used to run IPyDriver instances and create a listening port service.
+This server class is used to run IPyDriver instances and can also run executable, possibly non-python, drivers written by other parties.
+It creates a listening INDI service.
 It provides the snooping ability between drivers, enables connections to other remote INDI servers so a branching tree network of drivers can be made, it implements enableBLOB instructions received from the client, and allows up to ten client connections.

 .. autoclass:: indipydriver.IPyServer